 Knowing what to wear in Sri Lanka will save you a lot of hassle when actually visiting.

-The country is gorgeous and it has something to offer to any kind of traveler.
-Whether you are looking for a beach retreat; for unique culture; for challenging hikes or for a fantastic mix of all, you are bound to find it in Sri Lanka.
+Sri Lanka is gorgeous and it has something to offer to any kind of traveler.
+Whether you are looking for a beach retreat; unique culture; challenging hikes or a fantastic mix of all, you are bound to find it there.
 But – especially in the latest scenario – you need to know what to pack for Sri Lanka, or you’ll find yourself stuck not knowing what to wear and especially not finding places where to get what you need.

-What To Wear Sri Lanka – 7 Things To Consider Before Packing
+What To Pack For Sri Lanka – 7 Things To Consider

 It rains a lot

 There are two monsoon seasons in Sri Lanka, sometimes so heavy that they cause flooding and casualties, as it happened in 2018.
 In other words, it rains a lot.
-After all, the country wouldn’t be so lush and green were it not for all that rain.
 The driest season is between December and March, but even then places like the Hill Country will have very high chances of rain.

-Rain is something you need to keep in mind when deciding what to pack for Sri Lanka, because despite your best efforts you’ll end up being caught in the rain every now and then.
-This means you will need to pack an umbrella, a poncho and some rain gear.
+No matter when you visit, you’ll end up being caught in the rain every now and then – you will have to pack an umbrella, a poncho and some rain gear.

 It’s always hot

-Sri Lanka is one of the hottest countries you’ll ever visit.
-It’s not just the temperatures that are hot: the humidity is incredibly high, and even when it will just be 29 degrees Celsius, you will feel the air heavy and you’ll be dragging your feet around, desperate for a breath of fresh air.
-In order to fight the heat, I recommend wearing cotton or linen clothes that are 100% perspirant and that you can easily wash in the sink every day.
+Sri Lanka is one of the hottest countries you’ll ever visit, and humid.
+A mere 29°C (84°F) will imply heavy air, and you’ll be dragging your feet, desperate for fresh air.
+Wearing cotton or linen clothes that are 100% perspirant and that you can easily wash in the sink every day is key.

 But not in Nuwara Eliya

-I have just said that Sri Lanka is impossibly hot.
-But as with everything, there is an exception.
-Nuwara Eliya, also known as Little England, is always chilly.
-This lovely city in the heart of the Hill Country and famous for the many tea plantations is located at more than 1800 meters above sea level, which means that the air is always cool (if not plain cold at night).
-Add to this a good daily dose or rain, and you will see why – if you are planning to visit – you need to pack some warmer clothes.
+Contrary to the rest of the country, Nuwara Eliya, also known as Little England, is always chilly.
+This lovely city in the heart of the Hill Country is famous for the many tea plantations.
+Set at 1,800 meters (5,905 feet) above sea level, the air is always cool (if not plain cold at night).
+It’s also very rainy – so you will want warm clothes and rain gear there.